-WMS is known for producing quality gaming equipment for many years.
+Williams Interactive, better known WMS has been producing quality gaming equipment for many years.
 Some of the products developed by the company have played a major role in transforming the gambling trend from standard mechanical slots, to games that are designed with different intellectual properties.
 In addition, WMS is also famous for creating new innovative ways to decide payouts.

 Since the latter stages of the nineteenth century, the themes of the reels of mechanical slots were limited to horseshoes, the Liberty Bell, fruits, card suits, black bars and stars and bells.
 With the introduction of Reel ‘em In, WMS displayed its ingenuity by launching multi-coin and multi-line secondary bonuses.